turbohackers/turbohackers.github.io/about.md

 ## Who and why?

 Turbo Hackers is a brain child of [Craig Burgess][1].
 That's the person writing this.
 Hello.
 I love going to hack days and wanted to have the opportunity to do them regularly, but not as intense.
-The idea behind Turbo Hackers is a mini hack day once a month, where we meet up and work on fun projects together.
+The idea behind Turbo Hackers is a mini hack day once a month, where we meet up and work on fun projects or projects for worthy causes together.

 Even though I organise the event, it isn't _my thing_.
 I don't see it like that.
-Whatever Turbo Hackers ends up being is the product of the local community, and I just pull people together.
+Whatever Turbo Hackers is at the minute is always a product of the local community, and I just pull people together.
 There's more about this in my [wrap up of the first event][2].

 ## Thank you
 - [Tracey Johnson at Barnsley DMC for the venue every month][3]